Table of Contents

 - Removes moisture from outdoor air which reduces or prevents moisture and humidity problems and it will also reduce mechanical cooling in the summer

 - Increases indoor air quality

-- Improved health of the occupants inside the building resulting from better indoor air quality.
-Better health of the occupants inside the building translate to higher productivity for businesses
+- Improved health of the occupants of the building resulting from better indoor air quality.
+Better health of the occupants of the building translates to higher productivity for businesses

 - Saves energy